saurrutia/StoreApi/README.md

 The default data is loaded from the OnModelCreating method in the StoreDbContext so there is no need to use other files.

-For simplicity there's no need of a password, you can just login with the username.
+For simplicity there's no need of a password, you can just login with the username:
-*admin01 Admin
+ - admin01 ~Admin~
-*user02 Buyer
+ - user02 ~Buyer~

 After login, use the token to authenticate.
 To access the restricted api's actions you need to add:
 `Authorization: Bearer <token>`